a-type/verdant/docs/docs/sync/server.md

 ## Evicting libraries from server storage

-In keeping with the lo-fi principle of [matching infrastructure cost with user revenue](../manifesto), the server lets you selectively "evict" libraries from storage.
+In keeping with the Verdant principle of [matching infrastructure cost with user revenue](../manifesto), the server lets you selectively "evict" libraries from storage.

 You can evict libraries when a user ends their subscription.
 This will free up space in your database without disrupting the user's local copy of their data.